daireb/Fusion.NET/README.md

 ## Project Status

-Fusion.NET is currently in active development.
+Reactor is currently in active development.
 API may change before reaching version 1.0.

 ## Requirements